NocturnLabs/opencode-autocode/templates/commands/auto-continue.md

 When you need information, use MCPs in this order:

-1. **mgrep** - For searching code and files (ALWAYS prefer over grep)
+1. **osgrep** - For searching code and files (ALWAYS prefer over grep)

    - Efficient pattern matching with minimal context window usage
    - Use for finding code patterns, function definitions, usages
-   - Fallback to grep only for simple line counting or when mgrep unavailable
+   - Fallback to grep only for simple line counting or when osgrep unavailable

 2. **chat-history** - Quick check for relevant past solutions (Note: Supplemental knowledge only, not authoritative)